Housing Performance

 In September 2022 the Regulator of Social Housing (RSH) introduced 22 TSMs, that all providers of social housing are required to use to report on the performance of their housing service.

-As part of the survey, 1010 council tenants were interviewed.
+As part of the survey, 1051 council tenants were interviewed.
 The raw results were then weighted, or compared with the data for all of the council’s tenants, to ensure that the results were representative of all council tenants.
-More information on our survey approach is given in our Summary of Approach document (PDF)
+More details on the organisation is provided in the Summary of Approach (PDF).

 Table 1: TSMs derived from tenant perception survey